Jane-Goza/Week-4-Class-Build/README.md

 # MIT License
 MIT License

-Copyright (c) 2021 Issakhanova Gaukhar
+Copyright (c) 2021 Issakhanova Gaukhar and Emre Usun

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal